otris/vscode-janus-debug/README.md

 ## Development
 If you want to hack on this VS Code extension start with following recipe:

-Fork the repo on our GitHub [project page](https://github.com/otris/vscode-janus-debug) and then
+Fork the repository on our GitHub [project page](https://github.com/otris/vscode-janus-debug) and then

 ```bash
 $ git clone https://github.com/your-user-name/vscode-janus-debug.git  # Clone the forked repo